Next: , Previous: , Up: Windows [Contents][Index]

 Side windows are special windows positioned at any of the four sides of a frame’s root window (see Windows and Frames).
 In practice, this means that the area of the frame’s root window is subdivided into a main window and a number of side windows surrounding that main window.
 The main window is either a “normal” live window or specifies the area containing all the normal windows.

-In their most simple form of use, side windows allow to display specific buffers always in the same area of a frame.
+In their most simple form of use, side windows allow displaying specific buffers always in the same area of a frame.
 Hence they can be regarded as a generalization of the concept provided by display-buffer-at-bottom (see Action Functions for Buffer Display) to the remaining sides of a frame.
 With suitable customizations, however, side windows can be also used to provide frame layouts similar to those found in so-called integrated development environments (IDEs).